Home

 The Scorecard

-Bourbon/Whiskey Blind Tasting Challenge - Etsy
+Bourbon/Whiskey Blind Tasting Kit - Etsy

 The scorecard should allow the participants to rate the bourbon's appearance, aroma, taste, and finish.
 It is good to provide a scorecard that has aroma and taste categories.
-This will provide participants a starting point for evaluating the bourbon.
+This will provide participants with a starting point for evaluating the bourbon.

 The Glasses